 Composition of Committees

-Each committee shall be composed of a minimum of five members.
-There shall be no more than three (3) Executives or three (3) Goodman Student Club Presidents on any given committee.
-Executives and Goodman Student Club Presidents shall constitute no more than two-thirds of the committee, with Student-at-Large Directors and At-Large committee members constituting a minimum of one third of the committee.
+Each committee shall be composed of a minimum of five (5) members to a maximum of fifteen (15) members.
+There shall be no more than three (3) Executives and Goodman Student Club Presidents on any given committee.
+Executives and Goodman Student Club Presidents shall constitute no more than two thirds of the committee, with Directors constituting a minimum of one third of the committee.

 Any committee members currently running in a BOD election shall be recused from committee proceedings pending the completion of the election.